Clive Charles: Coaching career

 Charles began his coaching as a young player in England, but he had no idea then the success coaching would bring to him.
 Charles remained with Reynolds High School for three years before the University of Portland hired Charles as its men's soccer coach in 1986.
 In 1989, the university expanded his duties to include both the men's and women's teams.
 He would continue coaching the UP teams until his death.
 In his last season (2002), the UP women's team won the National Collegiate Athletic Association (NCAA) championship.
-During his tenure as the men's coach, Charles had a hand in beginning the career of numerous outstanding future players, including American men's internationals Kasey Keller and Steve Cherundolo, American women's internationals Tiffeny Milbrett and Shannon MacMillan and Canadian international Christine Sinclair.
-Other players include Yari Allnutt, Scott Benedetti, Conor Casey, Kelly Gray, Nate Jaqua and Wade Webber.
+During his tenure as the men's coach, Charles had a hand in beginning the career of numerous outstanding future players, including American men's internationals Kasey Keller, Steve Cherundolo, and Conor Casey, American women's internationals Tiffeny Milbrett and Shannon MacMillan, and Canadian international Christine Sinclair.
+Other players include Yari Allnutt, Scott Benedetti, Kelly Gray, Nate Jaqua and Wade Webber.

 In 1986, Charles founded F.C.
 Portland, a local youth soccer club.
 The club fields numerous youth teams in local, state and national competitions.

 Charles also spent several years as coach of the US U23 men's national team, culminating with the 2000 Summer Olympics.
-During this period, Charles was battling prostate cancer, but continued to coach the US to a fourth-place finish in the games.
-He retired from coaching the U23 team after the Olympics, with a record of 23–11–13 (.628).
+During this period, Charles was battling prostate cancer, but continued to coach the US and achieved a fourth-place finish in the games, their best finish at the Olympics in almost a century.
+He retired from coaching the U23 team after the Olympics with a record of 23–11–13 (.628).
 He also coached the team to a bronze medal at the 1999 Pan American Games and third place at the 1997 World University Games.
-He served as an assistant coach of the United States men's national soccer team in the 1998 World Cup.
+He also served as an assistant coach of the United States men's (senior) national soccer team in the 1998 World Cup.

 In 1994, he worked as an announcer for ESPN during the 1994 FIFA World Cup.